Edgar Hull

 Edgar Hull Jr. (February 20, 1904 – October 25, 1984), was a Louisiana physician.
-He was part of the founding faculty of the Louisiana State University Medical Center in New Orleans, and later served as Dean of the Louisiana State University School of Medicine at Shreveport (now the LSU Health Sciences Center Shreveport).
+He was part of the founding faculty of the Louisiana State University Medical Center in New Orleans, and later served as Dean of the Louisiana State University School of Medicine at Shreveport (now LSU Health Shreveport).

 Hull died in Pascagoula, Mississippi, at the age of eighty, and was interred at Greenwood Cemetery in New Orleans.